Mike Netti: Gardner-Webb (second stint)

+Ohio State

 After four seasons at East Carolina, Netti was hired as a special assistant at Ohio State, where he was reunited once again with Holtmann, who had become the head coach there.
 In this role, he helped create offensive game plans and worked with players off the court.
 When Ryan Pedon and Tony Skinn left Ohio State for other opportunities in 2022, Netti was promoted to assistant coach.

+Illinois State

+At the conclusion of the 2024-25 season, Netti was hired as an assistant coach at Illinois State University.

 Personal life

 Netti is married to his wife, Natalie (née Yelton).
 They have a son named Ryan.